yuchia329/kvroute/docs/REPORT.md

   quarter of this fleet's TTFT budget spent before anything is routed.
 But that round-trip does not explain the p90 gap, which is four to seven times larger: exact residency also reaches a **lower** hit rate than the index (0.8973 against 0.9088) and makes the engines compute **12.7% more new tokens per request**.
-Its predictions were near-exact, so this is placement, not accuracy — a belief is predictive and a fact is not.
+Its predictions were near-exact, so this is placement, not accuracy: knowing what is cached loses to remembering what was sent.
 The index records what it *sent*, herding concurrent requests that share a new prefix onto one replica; exact residency knows only what has been reported, so they scatter while the first one prefills.
 The deficit is twice as large on first turns, which arrive concurrently, as on later ones, which do not ([measurement](measurements/2026-09-12-exact-residency/)).
+  This is narrower than "beliefs beat facts", and llm-d measured the opposite: its event-fed precise index beat its approximate one, P90 TTFT 0.542 s against 31.083 s (2025-09-24).
+Two things differ.
+  Exact residency here pays the 26 ms `/tokenize` round trip, and it has nothing like llm-d's optional speculative indexing, which also records what the router just sent for 2 s — the belief, layered on the facts.
+So what was measured is that an event-fed index *without* that layer loses; an exact index with it is not measured here.
 - **Neither is a reproduction of OpenAI's router.** `prefix_hash` is a mechanism inferred from their public documentation of a hash of "the initial tokens" plus machine load: the window, the weighting and the placement are all choices made here, and no number for any of them has been